ftobon/steam-classes/index.md

-Here is some documentation and ideas for classes I have taught or I'm currently teaching at Heart Of Los Angeles.
+Here is some documentation and ideas for classes I have taught or I'm currently teaching in the scientific arts department at [Heart Of Los Angeles](http://heartoflosangeles.org/).

+For direct access to the files [view the project on github](https://github.com/ftobon/steam-classes)

 Feel free to use, copy, or modify these materials to suit your needs.
+If you have questions or comments feel free to send me an email at ftobon@heartofla.org

+# Projects
+* Air Sled
+* Foamboard Automata
+* Simple Lego Machines
+* Fabrication Lab